truthcoin/www.truthcoin.info/weaknesses/index.md

 For popular 'stock market' assets, these trading volumes are measured in the trillions.
 Despite its numerous disadvantages, InTrade saw trading volumes in the [10's of millions USD on its more popular markets](https://www.intrade.com/v4/markets/contract/?contractId=743474).
 50% of .1% of that is still $10,000.

 If only popular markets were authored, that would seem to be "mission accomplished".

+### Scalability

+If scalability is neither a problem [in Bitcoin](https://en.bitcoin.it/wiki/Scalability) nor in [the more-ambitious Namecoin](https://wiki.namecoin.info/index.php?title=Scalability), I have yet to discover a reason why Truthcoin would be especially subject to scalability problems.
+Unfortunately this is kind of a "big if" as Bitcoin appears to be having some trouble with scalability.

+The vote-matrix (only assembled once per Tau of each Branch) is Voter by Decisions, but both are economically constrained: Decisions are capped, and within the cap Decisions are restrained by increasing fees, and Voters have a diminishing return for constant work (this strongly discourages dust-voters).
+Each Branch creates a new set of Voters, and a new Vote-matrix...this scales linearly.

+Moreover, Vote-Matrices, their Decisions, and their Markets will "fall out" of the blockchain as they are resolved and sold off.
+Only the currently used data structures need to be available to anyone.

+Moreover, Truthcoin is different from Bitcoin in that, even with only a few hundred (rich, informed) users, the project could still have a tremendous impact on society.
+Most of the benefits lie in the cheap *option* to participate, which does not need to be exercised, and in simply displaying the blockchain's data.
+Likely, TC will have fewer users than Bitcoin.
+People purchase several times a day, but very rarely does any individual bet/invest/trade as often.

+Whatever the case may be, clever people are thinking up new scalability solutions all the time.

 ## Definitely Not a Problem